Troubleshooting

 To check whether or not the agent is able to send WireGuard data to the Pro Custodibus servers, run the following command on the host:

 $ sudo /opt/venvs/procustodibus-agent/bin/procustodibus-agent --test ...
 1 wireguard interfaces found ... ...
-192.0.2.0 is pro custodibus ip address ... ... healthy pro custodibus api ... ... can access host record on api for My Test Host ...
+192.0.2.3 is pro custodibus ip address ... ... healthy pro custodibus api ... ... can access host record on api for My Test Host ...
 All systems go :)

 Make sure you run this command as root.
 If the output ends All systems go

 , then it should be good.
-Try re-starting the agent as directed by the Agent Status instructions.
+Try restarting the agent as directed by the Agent Status instructions.

 Missing conf